-The National Art Gallery in Athens, Greece: (Temporarily closed for renovation) The National Art Gallery of Athens is the most important museum for the history of art in Greece.
-It is located in a walking distance from Syntagma Square, just opposite Athens Hilton Hotel.
+The National Art Gallery in Athens, Greece: (Expected opening June 2021) The National Art Gallery of Athens is the most important museum for the history of art in Greece.
+It is located within walking distance of Syntagma Square, just opposite Athens Hilton Hotel.

 This gallery was established in 1900 and the first curator was the important Greek painter, George Iakovides.
 The initiative for the opening of the gallery was the donation of the lawyer and art-lover, Alexandros Soutsos.
 This is why the gallery is also called Museum of Alexandros Soutsos.
 After his death in 1986, Soutsos left his large collection of art (107 pieces) to the Greek State, so that a gallery was founded.

 At first, the National Gallery of Greece was housed in various buildings, including the Polytechnic School of Athens until 1939.
 In 1976, the current building on Vassileos Constantinou Ave was constructed, with modern lines and style, and the gallery is housed there until today.
 More donations followed by Greek entrepreneurs or foreign artists and now the gallery hosts about 15,000 pieces.

 The permanent exhibition of the National Gallery includes many paintings of the Renaissance, such as The Concert of the Angels by El Greco, The Adoration of the Shepherds by Jacob Jordaens, Esther and Ahasuerus by Luca Giordano and Eliezer and Rebecca by Giovanni Battista Tiepolo, among others.
 Works of 17th-20th-century European painters are also exhibited, such as works of Pablo Picasso, Henri Matise, Eugene Delacroix, Peter Paul Rubens, Jacques Linard, Auguste Rodin, and others.